ArchMage8/ArchMage8/README.md

 # About Me 👤

 I am a graduate from Binus University, with a degree in Computer Science, specializing in Game Development.
 I have gained experience working with Unity and its tools as well C# while working on projects throughout University and Internships.
-D

 During the development process I worked as the main programmer, in charge of developing the code for the mechanics and systems, as well as testing and debugging